t-brandt/orvara/README.rst

 orvara
 ===============

-This repo contains orvara, the package for fitting orbits of exoplanets.
+This repo contains orvara, the package for fitting orbits of bright stars and their faint companions (exoplanets, brown dwarfs, white dwarfs, and low-mass stars).

 Installation